ROTC Programs

 Illinois State Tuition Waiver

-One of the financial assistance options that is available for all ROTC departments is the Illinois State Tuition Waiver (ISTW).
-This waiver covers the cost tuition for enrolling and participating in ROTC.
+One of the financial assistance options that is available for all ROTC departments is the Illinois State Tuition Waiver.
+The ISTW covers the cost tuition for enrolling and participating in ROTC.
 Unlike a military scholarship, this benefit comes with no military commitment so it is a means to determine whether serving as a military officer after graduation is right for you.
 Each ROTC department has specific requirements to earn this waiver but in general, you acquire it by (1) being an Illinois resident, (2) registering and attending ROTC courses, (3) have a minimum of 2.5 cumulative GPA at college or a 3.0 cumulative High School GPA for incoming Freshmen, (4) you must be a full-time student, (4) and maintain a 2.0 cumulative GPA to retain.
 You must also reapply every semester.

 For more information about a specific ROTC department, click the corresponding tab on the left.